alexey-ernest/awesome-logger/README.md

 * Microsoft Service Bus for Windows Server as communication channel and queue

 ## How to Build
+* Open Visual Studio with Administrator rights by clicking right button and selecting `Run as Administrator`
 * Open `AwesomeLogger/AwesomeLogger.sln`
 * Resotre NuGet packages by clicking right button on solution: `Manage NuGet Packages for Solution...`, then click `Restore` button.
 * Right click on Solution: `Rebuild Solution`